Thomas Alexander Barns: Career

 In 1898, at the age of seventeen, Barns went to Africa as an assistant manager to the Nyasaland Coffee Company.
 From 1900 to 1903 he was agent for the Tanganyika Concessions in Northern Rhodesia, where he also worked in ranching and organised expeditions to German and Portuguese East Africa, shot elephants, traded ivory, and collected zoological specimens for museums, such as a large African elephant for the South Kensington Museum.

+During First World War he served in the German East African Campaign.

 Between 1919 and 1922 Barns led three Trans-African Research Expeditions through the Belgian Congo and the Tanganyika Territory.
 He became the first Englishman to describe the Ngorongoro Crater, a volcanic caldera in the Crater Highlands of what is now Tanzania, at that time the largest known crater in the world.

 In his The Wonderland of the Eastern Congo (1922), Barns was an early observer of mountain gorillas and reported that he had observed them living in large troops and that all such troops included at least two adult females with young of different ages.
+Dead gorillas featured heavily in his travel books; by the mid-1920s he was setting up his own adventure tours offering clients the chance to hunt mountain gorillas.

 Some of Barns's expeditions to Africa were sponsored by James John Joicey, an amateur entomologist.
 One of these trips lasted a year, when travelling with his wife Barns collected many specimens of Lepidoptera for Joicey's Hill Museum at Witley.
 Barns's book Across the Great Craterland to the Congo (1924) followed an expedition to the Belgian Congo driven by the search for a rare giant Papilio butterfly, which Barns called "the Antizox".
 He explained the name as "a play on the two names antimachus and zalmoxis".
 On a previous expedition to the Congo for Joicey Barns had observed an example floating on the water just out of his reach.
 Barns's report of the butterfly was so extraordinary that Joicey sent him back to the Congo in search of it, but no specimen was captured.

 Barns was a member of the African Society, the Shikar Club, and the National Geographic Society of Washington, D.C., and a correspondent for The African World, as well as publishing several books about Africa.
 In 1921 he was elected a Fellow of the Entomological Society of London and was already a Fellow of the Zoological Society.
 He was then living in Bayswater, London.